Find out how to get there, where to stay, what to do in Bonito (Brazil), and discover how the beauties of this city live up to its name!

 Hotels and inns in Bonito

-Before choosing where to stay in Bonito, it is important to know which kinf of transport you will use during your stay.
-If you have your own or rented car, you can even stay in hotels and resorts farther from the center.
-If you depend on shared transfers or taxis, the suggestion is to stay in a more central area, where you can easily access restaurants, bars, shops and tourist agencies, in addition to being within the route of the vans that take you to the tours.
+Before choosing where to stay in Bonito, it is important to know which kind of transport you will use during your stay.
+If you have a rented car, you can even stay in hotels and resorts farther from the center.
+If you depend on shared transfers or taxis, we suggest staying in a more central area, where you can easily access restaurants, bars, shops, and tourist agencies, in addition to being within the route of the vans that take you to the tours.

 Marruá Hotel Bonito

 One of the indications is the Hotel Marruá, a little further away from the central square (20 minutes on foot or 5 minutes by car).
-The rooms offer air conditioning, minibar and TV.
+The rooms offer air conditioning, a minibar, and a TV.
 It is a good option for families, as it has swimming pools of different depths and a great indoor restaurant, which saves you on those days when you have a busy schedule and all you want at the end of the day is to rest and eat something delicious in the comfort of the Hotel.
-We tried the breaded tilapia fillet, it was very tasty and at a great price, R$49* for a well served individual dish.
+We tried the breaded tilapia fillet; it was very tasty and at a great price, R$49* for a well-served individual dish.

 What you need to know before traveling to Bonito

 - The plugs, in general, are 110v, but it is possible that in some accommodations it is 220v, so bi-volt electronics are ideal;